kubesphere/website/content/en/docs/quick-start/create-workspace-and-project.md

 KubeSphere needs to be installed in your machine.

-## Estimated Time

-About 15 minutes.

 ## Architecture

-The multi-tenant system of KubeSphere features **three** levels of hierarchical structure which are cluster, workspace and project.
+The multi-tenant system of KubeSphere features **three** levels of hierarchical structure which are cluster, workspace, and project.
 A project in KubeSphere is a Kubernetes [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 You are required to create a new [workspace](../../workspace-administration/what-is-workspace/) to work with instead of using the system workspace where system resources are running and most of them are viewable only.
 In addition, it is strongly recommended different tenants work with corresponding roles in a workspace for security considerations.